neuaa/opensand-docker/README.md

         - opensand and opensand-manager packages (please refer to the official documentation https://opensand.org/content/get.php).
 Opensand-Manager will be required in order to start the emulation.

         - Make sure 192.168.{1..9}y.0/24 addresses are free on your workstation.
-Those adresses will be used by Docker for the network emulation.
+Those adresses will be used by Docker for the emulation network.

         - First launching could be a little long (a few minutes) as you need to build opensand images.